-The above ATVM clearance requirements are based on the optimal right-of-way width required for various voltage classes.
-The optimal right-of width is defined as the linear distance from the center line transmission to the vegetation cleared limit of the right-of-way edge.
-The vegetation cleared limit is typically provided for by easements/fee owned rights-of-way purchased at the time of initial transmission line construction.
-A majority of transmission lines on National Grid's system have optimal rights-of-way widths; the remainder does not.
+The above ATVM clearance requirements are based on the optimal right-ofway width developed for various voltage classes.
+The right-of width is defined as the linear distance from the center line transmission to the right-of-way edge.
+The right-of-way edge is typically provided for by easements or fee owned rights-of-way purchased at the time of initial transmission line construction.
+A majority of transmission lines on National Grid's system have widths that are optimal; the remainder does not due to property right limitations.
 This is why the ATVM horizontal distances were specified as a range.
-The optimum right-of-way widths specified below are those distances proven over 50 years of operational experience to render the combined benefits of good access, public safety, ease of construction and enhanced reliability.
-When new transmission lines are constructed, the optimal right-of-way width is obtained during right-of-way acquisition.
+The optimum right-of-way widths specified below are those distances shown though 50 plus years of operational experience to render the combined benefits of good access, public safety, ease of construction and enhanced reliability.
+When new transmission lines are constructed, the optimal right-ofway width is the target width obtained during right-of-way acquisition.
+Width may vary as a result of construction type, terrain and acquisition feasibility.
+Where fee ownership extends beyond optimal width, management plans may set the right-of-way edge at the optimal width.